IBE160/SG-Oslo-Flexi/docs/architecture.md

 ## 3. Project Initialization

+*(This section also implicitly defines decisions fulfilled by our chosen starter templates, such as the testing framework and initial file structure.)*

 The project will be set up as a monorepo with two primary packages: `frontend` and `backend`.

 ### Frontend Setup (Next.js)